 Did you sustain serious injuries or was your loved one killed because of a hotel or motel’s negligence?
 You could be entitled to compensation for lost wages, medical expenses, and other kinds of damages.

-Atlanta attorney Emanuel Balams is experienced in represent client after an accident at a hotel or motel.
-He understands the numerous struggles that accident victims face in every facet of daily life.
-He represents clients throughout “The A.”
+Atlanta attorney ReShea Balams is experienced in represent client after an accident at a hotel or motel.
+She understands the numerous struggles that accident victims face in every facet of daily life.
+She represents clients throughout “The A.”

-Balams Law Group represents clients on a contingency fee basis.
-He fights to get you every dollar of compensation you need and deserve after you suffer from an injury causes by another’s negligence.
-Call (404) 445-2005 right now to have Emanuel Balams review your case during a free, no obligation consultation.
+The Balams Firm represents clients on a contingency fee basis.
+She fights to get you every dollar of compensation you need and deserve after you suffer from an injury causes by another’s negligence.
+Call (404) 445-2005 right now to have ReShea Balams review your case during a free, no obligation consultation.

 The greater Atlanta area has roughly 200 hotels and.
 The British hotel company InterContinental Hotels Group PLC (IHG), owns the Crowne Plaza and Holiday Inn brands.
 Its American office is just outside the Perimeter on Ravinia Drive in Atlanta.